 So, the slight chilliness is in the air.
 Winter is settling in.
-But frankly, when did season decide for a Kolkattan what to eat (maybe except the sudden madness of cakes during christmas) ?
+But frankly, when did season decide for a Kolkattan what to eat (maybe except the sudden madness of cakes during Christmas) ?

-My maternal grandfather used to live in Manicktola ….. and though they’ve moved from there few years back, but those memories from that area would stay in my mind as those wonderful cabins, the great Manicktola Bazar and good Kahori shops.
+My maternal grandfather used to live in Manicktola ….. and though they’ve moved from there a few years back, those memories from that area would stay in my mind as those wonderful cabins, the great Manicktola Bazar and good Kahori shops.

 however, memories hardly ever served anyone well and let’s see what’s happening there now.

-Though new, but few youngsters can give seniors a run for their money and same happened with the newly opened shop beside Nandalal.
-The kachori (and not kochuri) is damn good and mostly served piping hot.
+Though new, few youngsters can give seniors a run for their money and same happened with the newly opened shop beside Nandalal.
+The kachori (and not kachori) is damn good and mostly served piping hot.
 Do give it a try.
 You’ll have to have it standing on the footpath, but that’s what Kolkattan adda probably is all about.

 Across the street, lies our final destination of the day, Ganguram Sweets.
 You can check the location on Google map here.
 And, though it’s a sweet shop, meticulously, they change the nature of their Kachori. till 10 am, it’s the Kachori (those small plump round balls ) and after that, it’s the Radhaballavi, that they prepare.
-This is surely, one of the best among all these mentioned in this post and surely, you should keep some space for tasting here.
+This is for sure, one of the best among all these mentioned in this post and surely, you should keep some space for tasting here.